mobily-enterprises/jsonreststores/README.md

 Positioning will have to take into account `workspaceId` when repositioning: if an user in workspace `A` repositions an item, it mustn't affect positioning in workspace `B`.
 Basically, when doing positioning, `paramIds` define the _domain_ of repositioning (in this case, elements with matching `workspaceId`s will belong to the same domain).

-SimpleDbLayerMixin leverage on the positioning features of SimpleDbLayer to implement element positioning in JsoNRestStores.

 # `deleteAfterGetQuery`: automatic deletion of records after retrieval

 If your store has the `deleteAfterGetQuery` set to `true`, it will automatically delete any elements fetched with a `getQuery` method (that is, a `GET` run without the final `id`, and therefore fetching elements based on a filter).

 This is especially useful when a store has, for example, a set of records that need to be retrieved by a user only once (like message queues).

+You can trigger deletion after fetch when using JsonRestStore's API by setting `options.delete` to `true`.

 # `hardLimitOnQueries`: limit the number of records

-If your store has the `hardLimitOnQueries` set, any `getQuery` method (that is, a `GET` without the final `id`, and therefore fetching elements based on a filter) will never return more than `hardLimitOnQueries` results (unless `options.skipHardLimitOnQueries` is `true`).
+If your store has the `hardLimitOnQueries` set, any `getQuery` method (that is, a `GET` without the final `id`, and therefore fetching elements based on a filter) will never return more than `hardLimitOnQueries` results (unless you are using JsonRestStore's API, and set `options.skipHardLimitOnQueries` to `true`).

 # Stores and collections when using SimpleDbLayerMixin